-(670 The Score) The Bears are set to hire Chiefs executive director of player personnel Ryan Poles as their new general manager, according to multiple reports Tuesday.
+(670 The Score) The Bears have hired Chiefs executive director of player personnel Ryan Poles as their new general manager, the team officially announced Tuesday evening.

-Poles, 36, has been tabbed after conducting a second interview with the Bears’ brass Tuesday, this time in person at Halas Hall.
+Poles, 36, was tabbed after conducting a second interview with the Bears’ brass Tuesday, this time in person at Halas Hall.
 He initially met with Chicago’s search team last Friday in a virtual interview.

 Poles has worked for the Chiefs for the past 13 years, serving in six different roles under three general managers.
 He broke in with Kansas City as a player personnel assistant in 2009, was promoted to college scouting administrator from 2010-’12, moved to the role of college scouting director from 2013-’17 and then became the assistant director of player personnel from 2018-’20 before transitioning into his executive director of player personnel position this season.